liguowang/CrossMap/docs/index.rst

 '`wigToBigWig <http://hgdownload.cse.ucsc.edu/admin/exe/>`_' executable can be found;
 otherwise, the output file will be in bedGraph format.

-After v0.3.0, UCSC's '`wigToBigWig <http://hgdownload.cse.ucsc.edu/admin/exe/>`_' is no longer needed.
+After v0.3.0, UCSC's wigToBigWig is no longer needed.

 Typing command without any arguments will print help message::